 - Last year, extremists successfully executed two vehicle-ramming attacks in Europe.
 In December, Anis Amri drove a hijacked truck into a Christmas market in Berlin, killing 12 and injuring 56, and in July, Mohamed Lahouaiej-Bouhlel attacked a Bastille Day celebration with a 20-ton cargo truck in Nice, France, killing 86 people and injuring 434.

 - In November 2016, Abdul Artan drove his car into pedestrians and stabbed several people on Ohio State University’s campus.
 According to Artan’s family, he displayed no suspicious behavior before carrying out the attack and purchased a knife that same morning.

-Since 2007, vehicles were used in nine attacks in the West, including five at large outdoor public gatherings during celebrations and holidays, underscoring the need for perimeter controls at outdoor events.
+Since 2007, vehicles were used in 16 attacks in the West, including five at large outdoor public gatherings during celebrations and holidays, underscoring the need for perimeter controls at outdoor events.